Frequently Asked Questions

-Some Memberships may include add-ons and/or additional products that are not provided by Sedera but instead are provided, serviced and maintained by third parties.
+Some Memberships may include add-ons and/or additional products that are not owned, operated, serviced, or maintained by Sedera.
+Sedera makes no warranty regarding the websites, resources, materials, products, transactions, and services provided by third parties.
 Sedera makes no representations or warranties that every or all Memberships include any add-on/additional product(s).
-Members should utilize the Member Portal to better understand what their Membership(s) includes.
+Members can utilize the Member Portal for more information on what their Membership includes.

 The Sedera Medical Cost Sharing Community meets the legal definition of a health care sharing ministry in a number of states that recognize HCSMs.

-Additionally, in certain limited circumstances, the Sedera MCS Community provides direct up-front payment to the Member for proposed services.
+In certain limited circumstances, the Sedera MCS Community provides direct up-front payment to the Member for proposed services.
 The most common example of prepayment is with maternity cases.
 Sedera may prepay the Member for maternity needs, based on the provider’s cash pay rates, in advance of the baby’s delivery.

-At the time of service, Members should disclose to their medical providers (doctors, laboratories, clinics, hospitals, etc.) that they are “cash pay” patients.
+At the time of service, Members inform their medical providers (doctors, laboratories, clinics, hospitals, etc.) that they are “cash pay” patients.
 The providers will, in turn, bill the Member directly.
-The Member then organizes their bills, goes online to sederamcs.org/login, completes the online Needs Submittal Process and submits everything online, including providing copies of all relevant medical bills and any proof of payments made towards their Initial Unshareable Amount (IUA).
-Our team of medical bill negotiators may contact the providers to discuss the appropriate payment for the services that were performed and determine if negotiations are necessary or available for the billed amounts.
+Members organize their bills, log into their Member portal, complete the online Needs Submittal Process, and submit copies of all relevant medical bills and any proof of payments made towards their Initial Unshareable Amount (IUA).
+Sedera’s team of medical bill negotiators may contact the providers to discuss the appropriate payment for the services that were performed and determine if negotiations are necessary or available for the billed amounts.

 There is no annual maximum dollar amount or lifetime maximum limits per Member, though certain dollar amounts and/or visit limits apply to specific types of medical care and therapies.
 Sharing is only limited by the amount available for sharing by the Community.

 The concept of Medical Cost Sharing has been highly successful in the context of faith-based groups for more than 25 years.
 More than one million members have shared over a billion dollars in medical expenses over that span of time, demonstrating a strong track record of success.
 We believe that a community of health-conscious people who care for one another can successfully participate in the sharing of each other’s medical burdens.
 However, it is important to note that past successes by faith-based sharing groups does not guarantee the future success of similar programs.
 There is no promise or contract by Sedera or the Members to contribute toward any Need a Member might have in the future.
 The only promise Sedera makes is to facilitate the distribution of shares given through the medical cost sharing process.
 Sedera distributes these monthly Shares on behalf of those Members with Needs.